50 Things You Need to Do Before the Fall

 Make your Instagram real life

 Half the fun of the long summer break is getting to relive the sunny memories as the days get shorter.
 To keep it fresh in your mind, create a visual reminder of your magical summer moments, says Knighton.
 Don’t just let those pictures languish on Instagram or Facebook!
 Make a wall of framed photos, a printed photo book, an electronic photo collage on your computer, a scrapbook, or simply pin printed photos on a corkboard.
+These are the spots you should never skip when fall cleaning.

 Make a battle plan for the next time you see your mother-in-law